APX

+Definition

 An approximation algorithm is called an $f(n)$-approximation algorithm for input size $n$ if it can be proven that the solution that the algorithm finds is at most a multiplicative factor of $f(n)$ times worse than the optimal solution.
 Here, $f(n)$ is called the approximation ratio.
 Problems in APX are those with algorithms for which the approximation ratio $f(n)$ is a constant $c$.
 The approximation ratio is conventionally stated greater than 1.
 In the case of minimization problems, $f(n)$ is the found solution's score divided by the optimum solution's score, while for maximization problems the reverse is the case.
 For maximization problems, where an inferior solution has a smaller score, $f(n)$ is sometimes stated as less than 1; in such cases, the reciprocal of $f(n)$ is the ratio of the score of the found solution to the score of the optimum solution.

 A problem is said to have a polynomial-time approximation scheme (PTAS) if for every multiplicative factor of the optimum worse than 1 there is a polynomial-time algorithm to solve the problem to within that factor.
 Unless P = NP there exist problems that are in APX but without a PTAS, so the class of problems with a PTAS is strictly contained in APX.
 One example of a problem with a PTAS is the knapsack problem.